-Below, we present a comprehensive inflatable boat buying guide to help you navigate the inflatable boat market and buy the right vessel for your professional or recreational needs.
+Below, we present an inflatable boat buying guide with 7 factors to help you navigate the inflatable boat market and buy the right vessel for your professional or recreational needs.

 The right boat depends on your sailing experience, how many people you plan to take out regularly, the max number of people you want to be able to take, and generally how you plan to use the boat.
 This inflatable boat buying guide covers the essentials: boat types, maintenance, safety, materials, deck design, weight limit, portability, storage, accessories, and useful features.

 Ultimately, boating safety depends on the operator, as boating manufacturers must follow safety compliance regulations when building inflatable boats.
 However, when it comes to design and performance, there are components that you should look for in a safe inflatable boat.